 A Complete Guide to CBD

-Here we endeavour to give you a complete guide to CBD (Cannabidiol) to help you can make informed choices, especially when it comes to the daily wellbeing supplements you put into your body.
+Here we endeavour to give you a complete guide to CBD (Cannabidiol) so you can make informed choices, especially when it comes to the daily wellbeing supplements you put into your body.

 Sativa and Indica are the two main types of cannabis plants.
 CBD (Cannabidiol) products are manufactured from the Sativa hemp plant as there is a much higher concentration of cannabinoids in the hemp plant.
 More importantly this plant has a lower level of the controversial compound called THC, the psychoactive ingredient of Marijuana.
 All CBD products produced in the UK must adhere to UK Government Guidelines and the levels of THC in any product should be no higher than 0.2%.
 The compound known as CBD is totally non psychoactive.